-These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at September 30, 2023, the Company had a working capital deficit of \$877,273.
-The Company needs to complete a financing in order to complete its strategic objectives and continue as a going concern.
-While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
+These financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
+As at September 30, 2024, the Company had a working capital deficit of \$690,221.
+Subsequent to September 30, 2024, the Company completed a private placement for gross proceeds of \$1,100,000 and executed debt forgiveness agreements with certain related parties (Note 14).
+However, management estimates that its working capital may not provide the Company with sufficient financial resources to carry out currently planned operations and exploration through the next twelve months.
+Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern.
+While the Company has been successful in the past in obtaining financing will be on terms acceptable to the Company.
 These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.

-These consolidated financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.
+These financial statements do not reflect adjustments that would be necessary if the going concern assumption were not appropriate.